As the nation's first state, cities and towns in Delaware are more than experienced at planning fun, family-friendly Independence Day activities.

 Lewes — The city of Lewes will once again host a day of old-fashioned children's games on Second Street.
 Following the games, at approximately 2 p.m., the Lewes Independence Day Boat Parade will begin winding its way down the Lewes-Rehoboth Canal.
 Participating vessels must be registered by 10 a.m., Wednesday, July 4.
 Registration forms are available at the Lewes Chamber of Commerce Visitor Center in the Fisher Martin House in Zwaaendael Park at Pilottown Marina and the Lewes Harbour Marina Bait and Tackle Shop.

-Page 2 of 2 - Late, unregistered entries are will still be able to participate.
+Late, unregistered entries are will still be able to participate.
 However, prizes are only available to registered boats.

 For more information about parade registration and holiday events, visit www.leweschamber.com.

 Rehoboth Beach —The shores and boardwalk of Rehoboth regularly draws in crowds of more than 50,000 people for a fireworks display visible up and down the coast.
 The pop and crackle of explosive firecrackers will start about 9:15 p.m.

 Rehoboth Beach Main Street recommends making a day of it and getting down there early to avoid as much of the traffic congestion as possible.

 Plenty of parking will be available as well as transportation services.
 For more information, visit www.downtownrehoboth.com

 Bethany Beach — Festivities actually begin on Sunday, July 1 with the fourth annual Firecrackers 5K Run, which actually supports the town’s parade.